morshlab/testing/README.md

-## This is a branch of prevoius wbsite for making frogs website
+## This is the main branch for website